paceko/rails-data-migrations/README.md

 rails generate data_migration migration_name
 ```

-and this will create a `migration_name.rb` file in `db/data_migrations` folder with a following content:
+and this will create a `migration_name.rb` file in `db/data_migrations` folder with the following content:
 ```ruby
 class MigrationName < DataMigration def up